HaaS2002/Data-Projects-TripleTen-/README.md

 Power BI Analysis of Shopify Apps - Conducted a comprehensive analysis of Shopify apps using Power BI to determine key success factors.
 The project involved creating visualizations to explore app statistics, review dynamics, and developer responsiveness.
 Insights provided a deeper understanding of app performance and areas for improvement.

 Zomato Data Restaurant Analysis: This is the Presentation and Illustration of the Restaurant Analysis Task within the TripleTen curriculum.
-In this I have both shown visualizations as well as given key insights and recommendations regarding current and future restaurants and how to make them more successful.
+In this I have both shown visualizations made in Tableau as well as given key insights and recommendations regarding current and future restaurants and how to make them more successful.